The Best Non-Invasive Alternatives To Lip Fillers

 The year is 2010, and I’m 16 years old.
-My mom is studying a picture one of my school friends has painted of me.
+My mum is studying a picture one of my school friends has painted of me.
 "It’s great," she coos.
 "They’ve really captured your lopsided smile!"
-Just like realizing that you’ve had lipstick on your teeth all day and feeling a wave of retroactive embarrassment, I was suddenly painfully aware of a physical flaw I never knew I had.
-Of course, other insecurities came to the fore over the years — is my nose massive?
+Just like realising on returning home that you’ve had lipstick on your teeth and feeling a wave of retroactive embarrassment, I was suddenly painfully aware of a physical flaw I never knew I had.
+Of course, other insecurities came to the fore over the years (Is my nose massive?
 Are my eyes too wide-set?
-Will my boobs ever catch up with my ass? — but I always, always, came back to my lips.
+Will my boobs ever catch up with my arse?) but I always, always, came back to my lips.
 My bottom lip is happily full, but my top lip is smaller than I’d like.
-When your beauty icons are as pillowy-pouted as Lana Del Rey and Rosie Huntington-Whiteley, anything short of that pales in comparison.
+When your beauty icons are as pillowy-pouted as Lana Del Rey and Rosie Huntington-Whiteley, anything short of truly luscious lips feels paltry in comparison.

 Advertisement

 I, like the rest of the world, only really wised up to lip fillers circa Kylie Jenner.
 Prior to that, Goldie Hawn’s turn as Elise Elliot and her disastrous ‘work’ in The First Wives Club was enough for me to file fillers away as something that always goes horribly wrong.
-But with the proliferation of more natural-looking fillers and more transparency on social media (with a few taps, you can watch endless Hyperlapses of lips being prodded with a needle and slowly expanded), I started to consider them.
-I even had a consultation with Dr. Kambiz Golchin, a plastic surgeon, but stopped short of going under the needle.
-Weirdly, the pain doesn’t bother me — it’s the fact that I might like them.
-At anywhere from $270-ish to $1,200 a pop, and factoring in the need for a top-up every six to nine months, it’s an expensive habit to begin in your early 20s.
+But with the proliferation of more natural-looking fillers and more transparency on social media (with a few taps, you can watch endless Hyperlapses of lips being mesmerisingly prodded with a needle and slowly expanded), I started to consider them.
+I even had a consultation with Mr Golchin, a plastic surgeon extraordinaire, but stopped short of going under the needle.
+Weirdly, the pain doesn’t bother me – it’s the fact that I might like them that scares me.
+At anywhere from £200-ish to £950 a pop, and factoring in the need for a top-up every six to nine months, it’s an expensive habit to begin in your early 20s.
+Especially considering my grooming is already reaching the level of pay-the-Amex-bill-without-looking-too-hard...

 Luckily, there are a few alternatives that suit cash-strapped needle-phobes.
-After a MakeUpAlley deep-dive into the top-rated offerings, I started with Dior Addict Lip Maximizer.
-It is beautifully packaged, left my lips soft and glossy and healthy-looking, but there was no discernible improvement in volume.
-Next, I tried NIOD Lip Bio-Lipid Concentrate, which smelt... funny.
-Not bad per se, but overly sweet in an artificial way.
+Firstly, over the counter.
+Pretty much every beauty brand going offers some form of lip plumper these days but beyond a slightly uncomfortable tingle, do any of them work?
+After a MakeUpAlley deep-dive into the top-rated offerings, I was raring to go.
+The first one I tried was surely the most luxurious – Dior Addict Lip Maximiser, of course.
+It’s beautifully packaged, left my lips soft and glossy and healthy-looking, but there was no discernible improvement in volume.
+Next, I tried NIOD Lip Bio-Lipid Concentrate.
+This smelt...funny?
+Not bad per se, but overly sweet in a very artificial way.
 Nevertheless, I smoothed some over my lips and almost instantly felt a telltale tingle.
-Minutes later, my lips were plumped but slightly red around the lip line (something that persisted no matter how careful I was when I applied it), meaning you don’t want to apply this too close to leaving the house.
-Too Faced’s Lip Injection has some breathless reviews online, but I found it unbearably painful (and I like to think my threshold is pretty high after years of waxing, threading, and gruesome sports massages).
-I couldn’t tell if it plumped my lips – I had to wipe it off after less than three minutes.
+Minutes later, my lips were visibly plumped but slightly red around the lip-line (something that persisted no matter how careful I was when I applied it), meaning you don’t want to apply this too close to leaving the house.
+Too Faced’s Lip Injection has some breathless reviews online, but I found the tingle unbearably painful (and I like to think my threshold is pretty high after years of waxing, threading and gruesome sports massages).
+I couldn’t tell you if it plumped my lips – I had to wipe it off after less than three minutes.
 Buxom’s Full-On Lip Polish definitely temporarily inflated my lips and the tingling was minimal, but the glossy finish confused me.
-I wanted something that would make my lips look fuller so I could apply lipstick over the top, so the stickiness was a problem.
+I wanted something that would make my lips look fuller so I could apply lipstick over the top, so the gloopiness was a problem.
+Plus, considering they all seem to spread beyond your lip-line means you can’t exactly throw it on as you head out the door – I applied mine first thing in the morning and again before bed.
+I tried a few more, which I found to be largely unremarkable – think the slight burn of Carmex, a lick of hydration, but no noticeable plumping.

 Advertisement

-Plus, considering they all seem to spread beyond your lip line means you can’t exactly throw it on as you head out the door.
-I applied mine first thing in the morning and again before bed.
-I tried a few more, which I found to be largely unremarkable – think the slight burn of Carmex, a lick of hydration, but no noticeable plumping.

-"Most lip plumpers work not unlike the way spicy food does," explained Dr. David Jack, an aesthetic doctor in London.
-"Capsaicin from chillis, caffeine, menthol, or something like that is used to essentially irritate the lips, which drives blood and fluid to the area and gives you a plumped effect.
-The irritation releases chemicals called histamine and prostaglandin, and as the skin on the lips is so thin and the blood vessels are so visible, you get an immediately noticeable effect."
-While largely safe, Dr. Jack did warn me off using something that’s essentially causing inflammation regularly, meaning maybe I stick to jalapeño margaritas rather than lip gloss in the future.
+"Most lip plumpers work not unlike the way spicy food does," explained aesthetic doctor Dr Jack.
+"Capsaicin from chillis, caffeine, menthol or something like that is used to essentially irritate the lips, which drives blood and fluid to the area and gives you a plumped effect.
+The irritation releases chemicals called histamine and prostaglandin (Ed note: hayfever sufferers will be very familiar with the inflammation caused by histamines), and as the skin on the lips is so thin and the blood vessels are so visible, you get an immediately noticeable effect."
+While largely safe, Dr Jack did warn me off using something that’s essentially causing inflammation regularly, meaning I might stick to jalapeño margaritas rather than lip gloss in future.

 Undeterred, I set my sights on something slightly more surgical.
-Through word of mouth I’d heard of a treatment called The Perk, which promised the effects of fillers for a fraction of the cost – and the longevity.
-(To find a location near you, click here.)
-Essentially, it uses focused suction on your lips for a temporary plumping effect, followed by a take-home peppermint treatment to add further hydration and perkiness.
-Which is why, one Friday afternoon, I had my lips gently hoovered by a friendly lady with an excellent set of lash extensions.
-It takes less than 10 minutes, doesn’t hurt at all, and your lips are noticeably fuller afterwards, albeit temporarily.
+Through word of mouth I’d heard of a treatment at Dr Rita Rakus' clinic called The Perk (£75), which promised the effects of fillers for a fraction of the cost – and the longevity.
+Essentially, it uses focussed suction on your lips for a temporary plumping effect, followed by a take-home peppermint treatment to add further hydration and keep your lips perked up.
+Which is why, one Friday afternoon, I found myself lying prone on a bed in Knightsbridge, having my lips gently hoovered by a friendly lady with an excellent set of lash extensions.
+It takes less than 10 minutes, doesn’t hurt at all and your lips are noticeably fuller afterwards, albeit temporarily.
 I asked my aesthetician to focus the majority of the suction on my upper lip to balance it out, and it looked lush and plump, though I’m not sure why it’s billed as a once-a-month treatment – I found my lips went back to normal by the end of the weekend.
 For a special occasion, or to help you get an idea of what your lips will look like with filler, it’s ideal.
+The clinic also gave me Dr Rakus’ own lip plumper to try, which had impressive results for an only slightly painful amount of tingling.

+Of everything I tried, I would recommend The Perk and NIOD’s Lip Bio-Lipid Concentrate most wholeheartedly.
+The effects of the NIOD apparently get even better after 30 days – I’m pushing nine or 10, so I’m curious to see how much more can be done.
+I still don’t know if I’m going to get my lips done.
+More and more of my peers are doing it and theirs look great.
+I’m just worried about falling down a slippery slope I can’t finance quite yet.
+After all, as I lay on the bed in Dr Rakus’ clinic, under the harsh strip light, my aesthetician said gently, "Have you ever thought about Botox?"

 Advertisement